 This blog post should help give you ideas, but until you make plans and figure out how you’re going to implement them, nothing happens.
 So, the first way to show how much you appreciate your staff is to actually create a viable plan for what you’re going to do and when you’ll be doing it.

-If your staff doesn’t mind (some may want to fly under the radar on their birthday), celebrate their birthdays!
+If your staff doesn’t mind (some may want to fly under the radar), celebrate their birthdays!

 Cater in a meal or get a cake so everyone in the office can take part.
 Give the employee a day off that they can use whenever they want in the future.
 Give them a day off from the sales floor.
 Birthdays are for gifts; what would your staff appreciate the most?

 Make it easy for your staff to show appreciation for each other.
-Coworkers are aware of more than you might think during the day-to-day activities.
+Coworkers can recognize the “unseen” efforts that go into day-to-day activities.
 Give them a chance to call out the positive things people are doing so they come to your attention, as well as everyone else’s attention.